Updated: Jun 26

 When you first find out you’re expecting, it is natural to want to share the great news with your friends and family.
 But after having a miscarriage, informing those same people of your loss can be extremely difficult.
 Don’t feel pressured to share the news of the loss until you are ready, and you are definitely not obligated to update everyone on what you experienced.
 If they are in your circle, they will find out in due time.
 Take your time with disclosing this loss.
 You are the first priority.
 Take the time you need to process the loss and grieve.

-Step 2: Know what support you need and communicate that.
+Step 2: Know what support you need after your miscarriage and communicate that.

 When you are finally ready to share what you experienced with others, those around you will have a variety of responses.
 Some will go into “fix-it mode,” where they try to take action to make you feel better.
 Others might feel led to share their own personal stories around having a miscarriage or similar experience in hopes of extending a level of comfort to you.
 Although their responses might be well-intentioned, they might not be what you need at that moment.
 For this reason, you need to identify the way you want people to support you before engaging in those conversations.
 And once you know what you need, communicate that with others.